How to calculate Inventory Turnover Ratio

 Inventory turnover = Sales / Inventory

-Sales are calculated on the price offered to the customers, whereas inventory is calculated at lower wholesale costs.
+Sales are calculated on the price offered to the customers.
+On the other hand, inventory is calculated at lower wholesale costs.

 So this formula can end up giving you higher turnover value than the actual one.